The Tax Office in Szeged is located on the corner of Bocskai Utca and Kossuth Lajos Sugárút.

 If you decide to live in Hungary as an unemployed person, perhaps through choice as a self-sufficient property owner, whereby you still wish to pay Hungarian National Insurance Contributions, you can do so by getting a TAJ Card/Number.

-If you do not have a Residence Card & Address Card, for whatever reason(s), you will pay £180 per month in National Insurance Contributions.
-But if you do have a Residence Card & Address Card, that is more than 9 months old, you will only pay 7,000 HUF (£18.66) per month.
-With this knowledge it is better to get a Residence Card & Address Card, if possible, 9 months before applying for a TAJ Card/Number and working.
+If you do NOT have a Residence Card & Address Card, for whatever reason(s), you will pay around 69,900 (£188.199) per month in National Insurance Contributions.
+But if you DO HAVE a Residence Card & Address Card, that is at least 12 months old, you will only pay 7,500 HUF (£20.19) per month.
+With this knowledge it is better to get a Residence Card & Address Card, if possible, 12 months before applying for a TAJ Card/Number and working.

 If you are travelling to Hungary as a tourist your children are automatically covered by the EHIC card in cases of emergency treatment and general accidents, as long as you got them an EHIC card before travelling of course.
 However, if you are going to live in Hungary with your children and/or work in Hungary, which means not using yours and theirs EHIC cards, you should register your children with your local TAJ office.